-A. Design and analysis of computer experiments
+5.1 Design and analysis of computer experiments

-The optimization method we apply consists in each iteration of a statistical approximation method that calculates a surrogate function of the original objective function.
+The optimization method we apply consists in each iteration of a statistical approximation method that calculates a smooth surrogate function of the original objective function.
 Many different methods exist and are used in the context of surrogate optimization.
-As a standard approach designed for deterministic black-box optimization problems, design and analysis of computer experiments (DACE) described by Sacks et al. [20] is widely used, which has its origins in the geostatistical kriging method [24].
-But even for non-deterministic functions this method is able to catch the main characteristics if the deviation is in comparison to the mean not too high to mask the main effects of the considered objective function f.
+As a standard approach designed for deterministic black-box optimization problems, design and analysis of computer experiments (DACE) described by Sacks et al. (Sacks et al., 1989) is widely used, which has its origins in the geostatistical kriging method (Matheron, 1963).
+But even for non-deterministic functions this method is able to catch the main characteristics if the deviation is in comparison to the mean not too high to mask the main properties of the considered objective function f.